 The Centers for Disease Control and Prevention (CDC) reports that one out of ten people who smoke marijuana end up with an addiction to it.
 When the person starts smoking before they reach adulthood, that number climbs to one in six.
 The National Institute on Drug Abuse cites a report that 3 out of 10 people who engage in pot smoking, even casually, wind up with a diagnosable marijuana use disorder.

-Many people may not experience the physical symptoms of addiction and withdrawal, similar to the symptoms related to what are considered more hardcore drugs or alcohol.
-However, once they are addicted to using marijuana, an emotional reliance develops, which can be a difficult part of withdrawal symptoms.
+Many people may not experience the physical symptoms of addiction and withdrawal.
+At least not similar to the symptoms related to what are considered more hardcore drugs or alcohol.
+However, once they are addicted to using marijuana, an emotional reliance develops.
+This can be a difficult part of withdrawal symptoms.
 They may experience anxiety, panic, depression, irritability, or mood swings.

 These individuals may try to stop using marijuana but find that they cannot combat the negative impact it has on their moods, and they quickly return to usage.
 Marijuana maintenance recovery can be used as a way to prevent experiencing those withdrawal symptoms, which negates the argument that it’s just an alternative way to experience recovery.